sbor767/nodejs-simple-rest-api/README.md

 # What are Ready?

 There are 2 part:
-- frontend - placed in repository root. *NOT READY now*.
+- frontend - placed in repository root. *NOT READY now* - in the development.
 - and REST API backend - placed in the app_api folder

-At this moment are ready only API backend and frontend to be some late.
+At this moment are ready only API backend and frontend to be done some late.

 Backend can be tested on stage server forum-test-job.stripway.ru by next endpoints